10 Best Leathers for Boots & Shoes

 Wrapping Up

-There are a lot of leathers that are very good for boots, and each has their own pros and cons depending on the look and/or function you’re going for.
+There are a lot of leathers that are very good for boots, and each has its own pros and cons depending on the look and/or function you’re going for.
 There are also several tanneries that, when you see their name specified by the bootmaker, you know that it’s gonna be good.
 If you’ve read this far, you’ve got a good grasp of which names will get you the best leather for your next pair of boots.

 Join the Discussion